-Hand independence is one of the most frustrating aspects of piano playing for beginners.
-Many students wonder how it will ever become easy to play the piano with two hands doing different things.
-Furthermore, even advanced students encounter these issues from time to time.
+Playing two hands at the same time can be one of the biggest frustrations for piano beginners.
+Many students doubt that it could ever become easy to play with two hands doing different things.
+Even advanced students encounter these issues from time to time.

 - One hand always seems to want to do whatever the other one is doing.